nickg047/CSVx/README.md

 csvfltr will then listen for input from stdin

 ### CSV METRICS
-Calculates occurance metrics in a CSV matrix
+Calculates occurance metrics in a CSV matrix.
+Will display count of occurance per item per column

 `csvmtrx`